-Meeting expectations, particularly those of the board, remains one of the persistent challenges facing many CEOs.
-Therefore, once the board and CEO have discussed and set the board’s expectations for the CEO’s performance including interaction with the board, ongoing communication is critical.
+Meeting expectations, particularly those of the board, remains one of the persistent challenges for many CEOs.
+Therefore, once the board and CEO have discussed and set the board’s expectations for CEO’s performance, ongoing communication is critical.
 At regular intervals, data can be collected to inform the board on the CEO’s progress against these objectives.
-If the board, preferably through the chair, is able to furnish input to the CEO on their performance on an ongoing basis, the CEO will be able to correct any performance issue mid course.
+If the board, preferably through the chair, provides feedback to the CEO on their performance on an ongoing basis, the CEO will be able to correct any performance issues as they arise.
 For example, the board may suggest coaching or mentoring for a new CEO, if aspects of their leadership are found wanting.
 Also critical are touch points for formal milestones.
 Formal, annual goal setting and feedback sessions, for example, should be supported by additional formal, semi-annual feedback.

-An effective CEO evaluation process is one where performance expectations for the CEO are aligned with the strategy of the organisation.
+An effective CEO evaluation process aligns performance expectations with the strategy of the organisation.
 This is more likely to occur if the CEO evaluation process is integrated with the board’s strategic planning cycle.
 It is easier to establish meaningful goals for the CEO’s performance when they are considered in the context of goals set for overall corporate performance.

 One way of ensuring that strategic planning and the CEO evaluation process are in alignment is to develop board processes that reinforce the relationship.
 For example, the board calendar is a useful tool for ensuring the two planning processes are aligned.
 As soon as the strategic plan is agreed, work begins on the development of the CEO evaluation plan.
 The calendar is also useful for ensuring that the board provides regular feedback to the CEO on their performance so that, by the time the official performance evaluation arrives, there will be no surprises.